pantheonscience/pantheonscience.github.io/standards.md

 ### Metadata

 A workflow project is required to provide the following metadata, for version checking and attribute searching.
 This metadata is included in a `pantheon/pantheon.yml` file in the project repository.
-A formal schema can be found in the [Pantheon Specification](/spec/)

 ```
 pantheon: